 The Transferware Collectors Club has just debuted this gorgeous online exhibition.

 The exhibition includes patterns, potteries, stories, and people involved in printed British pottery and porcelain between 1750-1900.
 In conclusion, this is a great opportunity for everyone who collects or has an interest in transferware.
 Similarly, this collection includes not only turkey transferware but all British transferware patterns.

 To find out more about British transferware prints click on the link: http://printedbritishpotteryandporcelain.com/ Let me know what you think in the comments below.

 In addition, Nancy’s Daily Dish (where several of these pictures came from) has you covered for collected transferware and any type of English transferwear.
 To find out more click on the link: http://nancysdailydish.net/

 Leslie Hendrix Wood

 Founder, Editor in Chief

 Gracious Living.
 Timeless Design.
 Family Traditions.

-We also invite you to please follow Hadley Court on
+We invite you to follow Hadley Court on